-The following badges are extremely effective for the cost of only 1 badge point, allowing you to focus on the more important badges while still having a well-rounded style of play.
+The following badges are extremely effective for a low cost, allowing you to focus on the more important badges while still having a well-rounded style of play.

 Best Bronze Shooting Badges